 | Best candidate | Mild to moderate jowling | Significant sagging across face and neck |

-A mini facelift suits patients who want targeted improvement with less downtime.
-A full facelift is better for those with more extensive sagging across the face and neck.
+A mini facelift suits patients who want targeted improvement with less downtime and a lower price point.
+A full facelift is the right call for anyone with sagging across the face and neck, not just the jawline — a mini won't fix a loose neck.

 How to visualize your facelift results before surgery

-The global medical spa market is projected to grow from USD 21.21 billion in 2024 to USD 78.23 billion by 2033, a CAGR of 15.77%.
-Clinics that help patients visualize outcomes before committing are positioned to capture a larger share of that growth.
+The global medical spa market is projected to grow from USD 21.21 billion in 2024 to USD 78.23 billion by 2033 — a CAGR of 15.77%.
+As more clinics enter this space, the ones that remove uncertainty at the consultation stage are the ones that convert a larger share of that growing demand.

 What to tell your patients about facelift before and after results